 Do I recommend it?
 Absolutely!
 Why?
 I wrote on that slate given to me the following objectives to instill in my son: independence, responsibility, work ethic, confidence, self-trust, and high-quality education.
 What is the downside?
 Social interaction in the form of sport or cultural activities takes a lot more effort, planning and involvement with the homeschooling/online schooling community.

 When should you not do it?
 When you think it is an easy way out of “school”or when your child is not yet emotionally mature enough to take responsibility for engaging with their schoolwork.
 It is not an easy way out – it will take commitment from both you as a parent as well as your child to pay careful attention to make homeschooling or online schooling a success.
-If your child is not yet emotionally mature, they will not be able to work independently without support from you as a parent or other support structures (such as tutors or learning coaches).
+If your child is not yet emotionally mature, they will not be able to work independently without support from you as a parent or other support structures (such as tutors or student success advisors and learning coaches).

 The new era of education is for me as both a parent and educator myself, extremely exciting and I believe that we have the opportunity to create a future generation who believes in themselves, who knows what it is to take responsibility for your own future and who will develop skills far beyond any of their peers in normal schools.
 I have seen it in my son – you can see it in yours!”